-Blue Apron has downsides, however: they touted ingredients sourced from local vendors, but a lot of the ingredients undoubtedly came from across the country (like avocados, definitely not grown in New England).
-All of the ingredients were individually packaged in plastic, so the boxes left me feeling bad about waste.
-I enjoyed learning to “cook-by-numbers” from the meal kits, but I lamented the compromises I had to make.
+Blue Apron had downsides, however: they touted ingredients sourced from local vendors, but a lot of the ingredients undoubtedly came from across the country (like lemons and avocados, definitely not grown in New England).
+Almost all of the ingredients were individually packaged in plastic, so the boxes of waste left me feeling guilty.
+I enjoyed learning to “cook-by-numbers” from the meal kits, but I lamented the compromises that I had to make.

-A few months ago I was talking to my mother about my dilemma, knowing that there had to be a better solution.
-Farmers markets seemed like the obvious solution, but I’d still have to spend time shopping and then creating the recipes.
+A few months ago I was talking to my mother about my dilemma, knowing that there had to be a better way.
+Farmers markets seemed like the obvious solution, but that meant I would still have to spend time shopping and then creating the recipes.
 I’m not a chef and I’m not a farmer, and I was intimidated.
-My mom said to me, “It will only be hard for the first year.
-After that, the growing season will start over and you’ll have all of the recipes that you used from the year before.”
+Then my mom said, “It will only be hard for the first year.
+After that, the growing season will start again, and you’ll have all of the recipes that you used from the year before.”
 I knew right then that I was all-in.

-I live in Natick, MA, and am lucky to have a farmers market a few miles from my house.
+I live in Natick, MA, and I’m lucky to have a farmers market a few miles from my house.
 Wanting to use only locally sourced ingredients, I ventured over to the Natick Farmers Market.
 Immediately, my eyes landed on the largest bunch of kale that I’d ever seen.
-I was surprised to see the leafy greens; I’d assumed that the only vegetables available would be root vegetables stored in the farm cellar since last fall.
+It was winter, and I was surprised to see the leafy greens; I’d assumed that the only vegetables available would be root vegetables stored in the farm cellar since last fall.
 The woman at the table explained to me that they grow kale all year round.
-I quickly handed over $3 before anyone else could snatch up this leafy bouquet, and I continued on my mission of finding ingredients for my locally sourced meal.
+I quickly handed over the money before anyone else could snatch up this leafy bouquet, and I continued on my mission of finding other ingredients for my locally sourced meal.

 Chicken, Kale and Mozzarella on Olive Rosemary bread with Asparagus, Potatoes and Onions

 Makes five servings